 Graduate jobs are the number one reason that people go to university – to get a job that requires a degree.
 This has become the foundation of entry-level recruitment in many professions, with many larger employers creating structured training programmes to both entice and induct new graduates.

 Graduate programmes in many industries have a dual focus of developing talent and initiating recruits into the corporate culture, which typically lasts a year or two before promotion.
-Training can take longer in professions where members are required to achieve chartered status: on average, three years for accountants and four years for actuaries.
+Training can take longer in professions where members are required to achieve chartered status.

-Most graduate scheme intakes take place in the September following graduation, with the application process opening – and often closing – during the preceding autumn term.
-For the most competitive professions and prestigious companies, the application window can close as early as October.
-To make the most of these opportunities, you should do your research and preparation early.
+Most graduate scheme intakes take place in September following graduation, with the application process opening – and often closing – during the preceding autumn term.
+For the most competitive professions and prestigious companies, the application window can close as early as October – so it is worth keeping an eye out for vacancies here.

 Also called: industrial placement, year in industry, sandwich year